 What is an unidentified developer?

 Unidentified developers are those who haven’t registered their apps with Apple or gone through the process to get the apps on the App Store.
+Essentially, if you are trying to install software which is not on the App store, you're likely to get this error.

 Why do I get the error cannot be opened because it is from an unidentified developer?

-Apps from developers that are not downloaded from the app store are not considered safe.
+You get the error "cannot be opened because it is from an unidentified developer" becuse apps from developers that are not downloaded from the app store are not considered safe.
 This is because any app that gets into the App store needs to go through a rigourous verification process, which marks the app as from a "verified developer" and is signed in a way that it is trusted by the Mac OS.
 Apps that do not go through the process won't have this signature and will get this error.

 How do I keep my Mac safe from malware?